djkurt-dev/money-transfer-system/README.md

 # money-transfer-system
-PIT in CPE112: Programming Logic and Design
+This is my Performance Task in CPE112: Programming Logic and Design A money transfer system written in C programming language.